lkcormack/FDS-CourseOne_lkc/004_HW_For_Iterables_ListComp.md

 Example Output (new list): `["A", "B", "C", "D"]`

 #### 2. using list comprehension
-c) Use a list comprehension to compute and save the square roots of a list of numbers from 1 to 10.
+a) Use a list comprehension to compute and save the square roots of a list of numbers from 1 to 10.

 Input list: `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]`